malramsay64/personal_site/content/post/ideas/failing_hard.md

 is consistent with the laws of physics was definitely worth considering earlier.

+> Testing is not about ensuring exact correctness,
+> it is also ensuring the absence of obvious errors.

 A simple check of physicality is though the equi partition theorem, which describes that each of the degrees of freedom, whether translational or rotational,